wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/latency_and_bandwidth.md

 network link away from your computer.
 Mirror *A* is connected to your computer by a link with latency 100 ms and bandwidth 400 MB/sec.
 Mirror *B* is connected to your computer by a link with latency 300 ms and bandwidth 700 MB/sec.
 Which mirror should you use and why?
+You can answer this question purely via reasoning (i.e., you don't need to compute anything).

 <p> </p>